Apple CEO Cook breathes new life into old iPhones

 The bet Cook seems to be making is that if Apple lowers the price of entry for getting a taste of its flagship iOS operating system, its customers will want to spend more money in Apple’s ecosystem, even if they do not spring for its most expensive devices.
 So far, that bet is paying off.

-(For a graphic on Apple vs. the S&P 500 since the first iPhone click - tmsnrt.rs/2h4wlrX )
+Graphic - Apple vs the S&P 500 since the first iPhone: here

 Reporting by Stephen Nellis; Editing by Jonathan Weber and Christopher Cushing